 Beating Retreat brings together music, guns, horses, precision drill, and fireworks to create an amazing sunset spectacular on Horse Guards Parade.

 On two evenings in June, set against the backdrop of St James's Park, the Massed Bands of the Household Division and guest performers deliver a not to be missed pageant.

-Gun Salutes mark special royal occasions including The Queen's Birthday and those of other senior members of the Royal Family.
+Gun Salutes mark special royal occasions including The King's Birthday and those of other senior members of the Royal Family.

 In London, salutes by the King's Troop Royal Horse Artillery, in either Hyde Park or Green Park and at the Tower of London by the Honourable Artillery Company.